victor-gil-sepulveda/pyRMSD/README.md

 In addition it offers 2 other calculators that do not perform superposition (for cases in which the parts of interest of the system are already superposed):
 * NOSUP_SERIAL_CALCULATOR
 * NOSUP_OMP_CALCULATOR
+This calculator will also center the coordinates, adding a little unnecessary overhead.
+This overhead will be totally diluted when calculating RMSD matrices though.

 Finally it also holds a hidden calculator, QCP_SERIAL_FLOAT_CALCULATOR, maninly used to test against  QCP_CUDA_CALCULATOR in its float version.